Digital-Avatars-and-Robotics/MUDxGodot/README.md

 (window as any).mud = new MudLib()
 ```

-Godot can get an access to anything that is mounted to *window* in js.
+Godot can get access to anything that is mounted to *window* interface of a browser.
-It's easier to make just one class that wraps everything than making tons of
-them for every function.

-I didn't put mud setup in constructor becouse this code would be called
+I didn't put MUD setup in constructor, because this code would be called
 before godot project loads and we would not be able to handle events properly

 finally we can build our project with: